Provinces to confront Morneau over dividing legal-marijuana proceeds

 The added expenses likely to land with the provinces are expected to include public-awareness campaigns, beefed-up policing, busier court systems and increased road safety efforts.

-"It's completely inadequate — it's a non-starter," Manitoba Finance Minister Cameron Friesen said in an interview.
+"If the responsibility resides with the provinces, then the resources must flow to the provinces," Manitoba Finance Minister Cameron Friesen said in an interview.

 There's no guarantee that revenues will be higher than the associated costs, said Friesen — particularly considering Ottawa's rushed timeline to legalize cannabis by July.